johngeorgewright/hot-press/CONTRIBUTING.md

 If your editor can't read and understand eslint configuration, you can lint your files by running `npm run lint`.
-If you would like to keep running and checking your files as you change them, run `npm run lint-w`.
+If you would like to keep running and checking your files as you change them, run `npm i -g nodemon && npm run lint-w`.

 ## Git Commit Styleguide